cpfaff/Open-Science-Thesis/README.md

 ### Lettrines + coloring

-The class comes with four predefined color schemes.
-You can choose by class option:
+The Open-Science-Thesis class comes with four predefined color schemes.
+You can choose by the following class option:

 ```latex
 \documentclass[colortheme=orange]{open_science_thesis}